-I sure did.
+We sure did.
 Here’s why.

+This is the evolution of keywords in SEO in action.
 Keyword research looks a lot different now, and yes, it should be entwined with topic research.
 You can still use it as a baseline, though, to determine where to focus your energy with your content.

 Here’s an example of how keywords and topics should work together:

 Let’s say you’re a SAAS company providing property management software to landlords.
 Some of your features include letting potential renters apply online, tracking rent payments, managing maintenance requests, and providing a place for tenants to get ahold of you (and track it).